 - Fullscreen ads in apps

 - Notification area ads

-Stop Popups in Your Browser
+1. How to Stop Android Popups in Your Browser

-If the sites you visit serve you popup ads regularly, you can turn them off or disable them with a few methods.
+If the sites you visit serve popup ads regularly, you can turn them off or disable them with a few methods.

-Chrome’s Built-In Options
+Chrome’s Built-In Popup Blocker Options

 Popups in a Particular App

 If you see popups when you’re using a certain game or app, chances are that the current app is the culprit.
 In those cases, you have to decide whether the app is still worth using despite the ads.
 Ads help developers make money from free apps, but you might not want to put up with intrusive popups.

 To stop popups ads inside an app, you can often purchase the Pro or ad-free versions of the app.
 You’ll usually find these as an in-app purchase, though they’re occasionally a separate download on Google Play.
 Unfortunately, not every developer offers these.

 Aside from rooting your device, the only way to block popups inside an app is to stop using it.
 You can put your phone in airplane mode to stop ads in any app or game, but that won’t work if it requires internet access to play.